-The SETT Scaffold for Tool Selection will first walk team members through listing features of a device.
-Examples of features include: portability, durability, synthesized speech, picture symbols, text-to-speech, etc. After listing needed features, team members will need to ensure that someone on the team knows the names of specific devices that have these features, or they will need to do independent research and/or consult with an outside entity – like Oklahoma ABLE Tech – to generate solutions for what may work for the child.
-Another form that can help is the Wisconsin Assistive Technology Initiative (WATI) Trial Use Guide.
-It can found by clicking here.
+The SETT Scaffold for Tool Selection will guide team members through listing features of a device.
+Examples of features include portability, durability, synthesized speech, picture symbols, text-to-speech, etc. After listing needed features, team members will need to ensure that someone on the team knows the names of specific devices that have these features, or they will need to do independent research and/or consult with an outside entity – like Oklahoma ABLE Tech – to generate solutions for what may work for the child.
+Another form that can help is the Wisconsin Assistive Technology Initiative (WATI) Trial-Use Guide.
+It can found in Appendix B.

 To prepare for a trial with an AT device, the IFSP team should:

-- Identify who is going to coordinate the trial which could include: obtaining the device, scheduling training, monitoring progress,
+- Identify who is going to coordinate the trial which could include: obtaining the device, scheduling training, and monitoring progress.

 - Include training for the child and applicable team members on how to use the device.

 - Identify a start and finish date for the trail.